Roverr/rtsp-stream/README.md

 | RTSP_STREAM_STORE_DIR | Sub directory to store the video chunks | `./videos` | string |
 | RTSP_STREAM_KEEP_FILES | Option to keep the chunks for the stream being transcoded | `false` | bool |

-The project uses [Lumberjack](https://github.com/natefinch/lumberjack) for log rotation at the transcoding site.
+The project uses [Lumberjack](https://github.com/natefinch/lumberjack) for the log rotation of the ffmpeg transcoding processes.

 | Env variable | Description | Default | Type |
 | :---        |    :----   |          ---: | :--- |